kvarak/dnd/docs/_Classes/warlock.md

 - #### Leap of the Toad
     *Prerequisite: Pact of the Blade*

     You can create a whip that appears like a long, frog tongue and is coated in a slimy liquid.
 This weapon deals acid or slashing damage, your choice.
-If a ranged attack misses you while wielding this weapon, you can use your ***reaction*** to jump up to 15 feet to an unoccupied space.
+If a ranged attack misses you while wielding this weapon, you can use your ***reaction*** to jump up to 15 ft to an unoccupied space.
 If the attacker is within reach after your move, you can make a single melee attack against them with this weapon as part of the same reaction.

 - #### Nature's Voice
     *Prerequisite: 14th level*